-Every enzyme has a specific function
+Every enzyme has a specific function and no side effects

 Enzymes are stable and work in mild conditions